PeiJieSun/diffnet/readme.md

  }

- We utilized the key technique in following paper to tackle the graph oversmoothing issue, and we have annotated the change in line 114 in diffnet/diffnet.py, if you wang to konw more details, please refer to:
+ We utilized the key technique in following paper to tackle the graph oversmoothing issue, and we have annotated the change in line 114 in diffnet/diffnet.py, if you want to konw more details, please refer to:
  @inproceedings{
  title={Revisiting Graph based Collaborative Filtering: A Linear Residual Graph Convolutional Network Approach}, author={Lei Chen, Le Wu, Richang Hong, Kun Zhang, Meng Wang},